adamConnerSax/knit-haskell/Readme.md

 ## Notes
 * You should be able to get everything you need by just importing the [Knit.Report](https://github.com/adamConnerSax/knit-haskell/blob/master/src/Knit/Report.hs) module.
-That has the main functions for "knitting" documents from fragments and re-exports all the required functions to input the supported fragment types and create/write Html.
+This re-exports the main functions for "knitting" documents and re-exports all the required functions to input the supported fragment types and create/write Html, as well as various utilties and combinators for logging, using the cache facility, or throwing errors.
 * This uses [polysemy](https://github.com/isovector/polysemy#readme) for its effect management rather than mtl.
 Polysemy's inference and performance are greatly improved if you enable the [polysemy-plugin](https://hackage.haskell.org/package/polysemy-plugin), which involves: